Family of Lyndon B. Johnson: Lady Bird Johnson

-Daughters

-Lynda Bird Johnson
+Lynda Bird Johnson Robb

-Lynda Bird Johnson Robb (née Johnson) was born on March 19, 1944, in Washington, D.C.
+born on March 19, 1944, in Washington, D.C.
 She is the elder of the two daughters of Lyndon B. Johnson.
 She served as chairwoman of the Board of Reading is Fundamental (RIF), the nation's largest children's literacy organization, as well as chairwoman of the President's Advisory Committee for Women.

 In 1967, she married Chuck Robb, who later served as the Governor of Virginia.
 She is the oldest living child of a US President, following the death of John Eisenhower on December 21, 2013.

-Luci Johnson
+Luci Baines Johnson

-Luci Baines Turpin (née Johnson) was born on July 2, 1947, in Washington, D.C.
+born on July 2, 1947, in Washington, D.C.
 She is the younger of the two daughters of Lyndon B. Johnson.
 Her name was originally spelled "Lucy", but she changed the spelling in her teens as a rebellion against her parents.

 Since 1993, she has been the chairman of the board and manager of LBJ Asset Management Partners, a family office, as well as chairman of the board of BusinesSuites.
 She is on the board of directors of the LBJ Foundation and has served on multiple civic boards raising funds for The Lady Bird Johnson Wildflower Center and the American Heart Association.